manoa-music/manoa-music.github.io/index.md

 ### User Home page

-After logging on from the sign page it will direct you to the said home page either user or admin which in this case the user home page will allow you to create a profile for other students to see.
+The User Home page shows a list of profiles that a user can search through.
+They can either search by name by using the search bar or user the filter options to limit by instruments, goals, capabilities, and interests/genres of music.

 ![UserHome](/images/UserHomeM1.PNG)

 ### Admin Home page

 After logging on from the sign page it will direct you to the said home page either user or admin which in this case the admin home page will allow you to manage all profiles with adding and deleting capabilities with overall categories.
+Has similiar features to User Home page.

 ![AdminHome](/images/AdminHomeM1.PNG)
 ![AdminProfileEdit](/images/ManoaMusicMockup7.png)